alejolp/extmodem/README.txt

 COMPILE:
 --------

-On linux systems you can compile with g++ using the "build.py" script.
+On Linux systems you can compile with g++ using the "build.py" script.
 You need:

  - Python to run the build script
  - Boost C++ library development files